Top 10 Scams Targeting Seniors & How to Avoid Them

 Follow these steps to protect yourself from anti-aging scams.

 • Anti-aging skincare is a scam so do not fall for creams and oils that promise instant results to make you younger.
-Growing older is something to be celebrated.

 • Do not fall for the claims of skincare products even if they sound scientific.
 Know that “No Cream can reverse aging”, according to experts.

 • Never buy any anti-aging product online.
 You will either not receive it or it will only further damage your skin.
-Contact a dermatologist if you have any questions or want to explore ways to take care of your skin.

 5. The Grandparent Scams